Miracles happened over the many days of Kindergarten.

 In Kindergarten, Teacher had an inspiration to use a little Stuffie penguin she named, Snack.
 The incredible, yet simple idea and their story, birthed something that needed to be shared with the whole world.
-Mac’s mom, Ann Yurcek, the author of Furry: The Little Penguins That Could and her friend Jodee Kulp, the illustrator and executive director of Better Endings New Beginnings joined forces to create the book, Furry: The Little Penguins That Could and it’s curriculum (coming September 2018).
+Mac’s mom, Ann Yurcek, the author of Furry: The Little Penguins That Could and her friend Jodee Kulp, the illustrator and executive director of Better Endings New Beginnings joined forces to create the book, Furry: The Little Penguins That Could and the curriculum.

 Furry teaches positive perception of all children to make endless possibilities for everyone.

 Furry: The Little Penguins That Could was written to teach about friendship, acceptance, and inclusion.
 By sharing Mac’s story and it’s accompanying curriculum with children through their schools, communities and families—perhaps, just perhaps the ripples will encourage acceptance and help prevent bullying.
 By teaching understanding, we hope to alleviate the loneliness and trauma children with differences face in their lives.
 The lack of friendship affects everything.
 Every child needs a friend and everyone matters.

 Today, as Mac shops with his mom or attends events in his community, kids greet Mac.
 Mac is accepted, simply for being Mac in his community.
 Mac’s normal is accepted as normal for Mac and his friends care and like Mac just how he is!